Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

-\paragraph{When $\widehat{\mathcal{L}}\setminus \mathcal{L}\in S^*$ } If~$\widehat{\mathcal{L}}\setminus \mathcal{L}=\{p\}$, $p\in S^*$.
-The curve~$\widehat{\mathcal{L}}$ is entire and there is a global coordinate~$\zeta$ for~$\mathcal{L}$, centered at~$p$, where, up to multiplication by a constant, $X=\zeta\indel{\zeta}$.
-In this coordinate, the affine defect of the affine structure induced by~$X$ is~$\zeta^{-1}\,d\zeta$.
-Pairing this form with~$X$ gives the constant function~$1$.
-In the coordinate~$\zeta$, $\widehat{\mathcal{L}}$ (but not~$\mathcal{L}$!) is a covering of the orbifold~$S^*$ and gives it an affine structure which, in turn, can be lifted to any leaf of~$\mathcal{F}$.
+\paragraph{Second case, when $\widehat{\mathcal{L}}\setminus \mathcal{L}\subset S^*$ } We have that~$\widehat{\mathcal{L}}\setminus \mathcal{L}=\{p\}$, $p\in S^*$.
+The curve~$\widehat{\mathcal{L}}$ is entire and there is a global coordinate~$\zeta$ for~$\widehat{\mathcal{L}}$, centered at~$p$, where, up to a constant factor, $X|_{\mathcal{L}}=\zeta\indel{\zeta}$.
+In an open subset of~$\mathbf{C}$, a vector field of the form~$f(\zeta)\indel{\zeta}$ induces an affine structure.
+The difference of this affine structure and the one induced by~$\zeta$ is~$-f'/f\,d\zeta$.
+In particular, the affine defect of the affine structure induced by~$X$ is~$-\zeta^{-1}\,d\zeta$.
+Pairing this form with~$X$ gives the constant function~$-1$.
+The leaf~$\widehat{\mathcal{L}}$ (but not~$\mathcal{L}$!) is a covering of the orbifold~$B^*$ and gives it, through the coordinate~$\zeta$, an affine structure which, on its turn, can be lifted to any leaf of~$\mathcal{F}$.
 In a leaf, the difference of this affine structure with the one induced by~$X$ is a one-form, which may be contracted with~$X$.
-This produces a function whose restriction to~$\widehat{\mathcal{L}}$ equals~$1$, and that is thus the constant function~$1$.
-In open subsets of~$\mathbf{C}$, a vector field~$f(\zeta)\indel{\zeta}$ induces an affine structure.
-The difference of this affine structure and the one induced by~$\zeta$ is~$-f'/f\,d\zeta$, and pairing this form with the vector field gives the function~$f'$.
-If~$f'=1$ then $f(\zeta)=\zeta+c$ for some~$c\in\mathbf{C}$.
-Thus, for every leaf where it makes sense, in the affine coordinate inherited from~$B$, the vector field~$X$ is linear.
-In particular, \begin{itemize} \item in the neighborhood of~$p$ there is a component~$E_0$ of the curve of zeros that intersects transversely every leaf; and \item no curve intersects the curve of poles (which is thus invariant by~$\mathcal{F}$). \end{itemize} From the first fact, since~$\mathcal{L}$ intersects only once the curve of zeros, it cannot self-accumulate and, since it intersects infinitely many times each fiber, the monodromy of the equation is discrete.
-From the second one, since there must be at least one component of the curve of poles by~(\ref{trzer}) and since this component is invariant, the monodromy group of the equation has a finite orbit.
-We thus conclude that~$\Gamma$ is discrete and elementary, a case for which we have already established our result.
+This produces a function in~$S$ whose restriction to~$\widehat{\mathcal{L}}$ is identically~$-1$, and that is thus the constant function~$-1$.
+If~$L$ is a leaf of~$\mathcal{F}$ and~$\zeta$ is an affine coordinate induced by the one in~$B^*$ in which the restriction of~$X$ reads~$f(\zeta)\indel{\zeta}$, the difference of the affine structure induced by~$X$ and the one induced by~$\zeta$ is~$-f'/f\,d\zeta$, and pairing this form with the vector field gives the function~$-f'$.
+Since~$-f'\equiv -1$, $f(\zeta)=\zeta+c$ for some~$c\in\mathbf{C}$.
+Thus, for every leaf of~$\mathcal{F}$ where the vector field is holomorphic and nonzero at a generic point, in the affine coordinate inherited from~$B^*$, the vector field~$X$ is linear.
+In particular, \begin{itemize} \item in the neighborhood of~$p$ there is a component of the curve of zeros that intersects transversely every leaf; and \item no leaf intersects the curve of poles (which is thus invariant by~$\mathcal{F}$). \end{itemize} From the first fact, since~$\mathcal{L}$ intersects only once the curve of zeros, it cannot self-accumulate and, since it intersects infinitely many times each fiber, the monodromy of the equation is discrete.
+From the second one, since there must be at least one component of the curve of poles which is not contained in a fiber (for otherwise the fibration would be preserved) and since this component is invariant, the monodromy group of the equation has a finite orbit.
+We thus conclude that~$\Gamma$ is discrete and elementary, a case for which we have already established our result in section~\ref{con:discele}.